Self-simulable groups: The paradoxical subshift

 \subsection{Existence of effective subshift extensions}

-Before finishing this section we shall to show a simple application of our construction.
+Before finishing this section we shall show a simple application of our construction.
 In~\cite[Theorem 1.2]{Seward2014} the author shows that every action of a countable group on a compact metrizable space admits a subshift extension.
 The proof is essentially based on theorem of Whyte~\cite{whyte_amenability_1999} on the existence of translation-like actions of $F_2$ on non-amenable groups and a generalization of the classical factor map between the full $2$-shift and the full $4$-shift in $F_2$ (See Section C of the appendix in~\cite{OrnsteinWeiss1987}).

 We shall provide an alternative proof of that theorem.
-Furthermore, we shall show that whenever $\Gamma$ is finitely generated and $\Gamma \curvearrowright X$ is effectively closed, then the subshift can be chosen to be effectively closed.
+Furthermore, we shall show that whenever $\Gamma$ is finitely generated and $\Gamma \curvearrowright X$ is effectively closed, then the subshift can be chosen to be effectively closed (by patterns).

 \begin{theorem} Every action $\Gamma \curvearrowright X$ of a countable non-amenable group over a compact metrizable space $X$ is the factor of some $\Gamma$-subshift $Z$.

 Furthermore, if $\Gamma$ is finitely generated, $X \subseteq A^{\NN}$ for some finite $A$ and $\Gamma \curvearrowright X$ is effectively closed, then $Z$ can be chosen effectively closed by patterns. \end{theorem}